 The long-term goal of the Faculty for the Future program is to generate conditions that result in more women pursuing scientific disciplines.
 Grant recipients are therefore selected as much for their leadership capabilities as their scientific talents and they are expected to return to their home countries to continue their academic careers and inspire other young women.

-Further information about the Faculty for the Future fellowship program can also be found at Faculty for the Future.
+Further information about the Faculty for the Future fellowship program can also be found on the Schlumberger site.

 *Awards in biological sciences are limited.